acolomitchi/opamps/README.md

 # opamps
-Various opamps configs/schematics and the respective formulas.
+Various opamps configs/schematics and the respective formulae.